 Khalida Zohal Sarwari is a journalist with more than 10 years of news reporting experience in San Francisco and Silicon Valley.
 Currently, she covers the Santa Clara County Board of Supervisors in addition to the Silicon Valley communities of Cupertino and Sunnyvale for the Bay Area News Group.
 Some of the topics she has reported on throughout her career are breaking news, business, education, technology, social issues, local and state politics, elections, crime, courts and development.

-In 2018, a story she wrote on the challenges retail and restaurant employers are facing in retaining workers in a thriving job market in Silicon Valley won third place in the California News Publishers Association Business News Coverage category.
+In April 2018, a story she wrote on the challenges retail and restaurant employers are facing in retaining workers amid a thriving job market in Silicon Valley won a Business News Coverage Award from the California News Publishers Association.

-In addition to The Mercury News, her work has been featured in the Oakland Tribune, The Monterey County Herald, The Reporter (Vacaville, CA), Daily Democrat, The Daily News (Palo Alto), Vallejo Times–Herald, East Bay Times, and The Cannifornian.
+In addition to The Mercury News, her work has been featured in the Oakland Tribune, The Monterey County Herald, The Vacaville Reporter, Daily Democrat, The Palo Alto Daily News, Vallejo Times–Herald, East Bay Times, and The Cannifornian.

-In her spare time, she enjoys spending time with her family and friends, traveling, being outdoors, trying new recipes, perfecting her espresso game, practicing yoga and reading anything related to science, tech or fashion.
+In her spare time, she enjoys spending time with her family and friends, traveling, reading, being outdoors, trying new recipes, perfecting her espresso game, practicing yoga and devouring anything related to science, tech or fashion.